dimenerno/dimenerno.github.io/_posts/2025-02-25-caratheodory-en.md

 so $\mu$ and $\nu$ agree on the entire space. ■

-In the next article, we shall construct Lebesgue measure using Carathéodory's theorem, and then show that whilst every Borel measurable set is Lebesgue measurable, the converse does not hold.
+In the next article, we shall construct Lebesgue measure using Carathéodory's theorem, and then show that while every Borel measurable set is Lebesgue measurable, the converse does not hold.